 Blended Retirement System (BRS)

-A new military retirement system went into effect on January 1, 2018.
-The new Blended Retirement System (BRS) includes:
+The Blended Retirement System went into effect on January 1, 2018.
+It includes:

-- A monthly annuity for life after 20 years of service.
-The annuity will be based on a calculation of 2% per year served, versus 2 ½% per year under the traditional legacy retirement pension.
+A monthly annuity for life after 20 years of service.
+The annuity is based on a calculation of 2% per year served.
+The legacy retirement annuity is based on 2 ½% per year served.

 Legacy High-3 (High-36) System